syncfusion-content/blazor-docs/blazor/pdfviewer-2/getting-started/server-side-application.md

 ---
 layout: post
-title: Getting Started with SfPdfViewer2 in Blazor Server App | Syncfusion
+title: Getting Started with SfPdfViewer in Blazor Server App | Syncfusion
-description: Learn how to getting started with SfPdfViewer2 control in Blazor Server-side application.
+description: Learn how to getting started with SfPdfViewer control in Blazor Server-side application.
 You can view and comment on PDFs in ease and also can fill fields.
 platform: Blazor
-control: SfPdfViewer2
+control: SfPdfViewer
 documentation: ug
 ---

-# Getting Started with Blazor SfPdfViewer2 Component in Blazor Server App
+# Getting Started with Blazor SfPdfViewer Component in Blazor Server App

-This section briefly explains about how to integrate [Blazor SfPdfViewer2](https://www.syncfusion.com/blazor-components/blazor-pdf-viewer) component in your Blazor Server App using Visual Studio.
+This section briefly explains about how to integrate [Blazor SfPdfViewer](https://www.syncfusion.com/blazor-components/blazor-pdf-viewer) component in your Blazor Server App using Visual Studio.

 ## Prerequisites

 * [System requirements for Blazor components](https://blazor.syncfusion.com/documentation/system-requirements)

-## Integrate SfPdfViewer2 into Blazor Server App
+## Integrate SfPdfViewer into Blazor Server App

 1. Start Visual Studio and select **Create a new project**.